 The Fingertip Measuring Trick

-I'm of Filipinx heritage, and if you're like me and grew up in a household where almost every dinner included rice.
+I'm of Filipinx heritage and grew up in a household where almost every dinner included rice.
 In fact, one of the first things I ever learned how to cook as a kid was the pot of rice for the evening meal.
-If your family's food culture revolves around rice as well, you might already know some version of this cooking tip.
-For everyone else, I'm going to let you in on our ancient secret to measuring water for rice using your fingertip.
+If your family's food culture revolves around rice as well, you might already know some version of this cooking tip, but for everyone else, I'm going to let you in on our "ancient secret" to measuring water for rice using your fingertips.

 - Measure the amount of rice you want to cook into a pot or rice cooker insert.

 - Rinse and drain rice two or three times to wash off excess coating.

 - Add enough water to just cover the rice; shimmy the pot gently to level things out.

 - Dip the tip of your fingers straight down into the pot until they just touch the the rice, and add more water until it reaches the first joint of your middle finger.